 - To visit you if you instruct us to your home address or mutually convenient place in order to make the funeral arrangements

 - To pass on your details to our third party suppliers; including if applicable the crematorium or cemetery, minister, doctors, florist, organist, venues, newspaper in the case of an obituary, casket/cross marker manufacturer, vehicle hire company, gravedigger, hired in bearing and temporary staff or freelancers etc.

-- To pass on the details of Funeral Plan Customers to Ecclesiastical Planning Services or Plan with Grace if you apply for a pre-paid funeral plan or make a pre-paid funeral plan enquiry
+- To pass on the details of Funeral Plan Customers to Ecclesiastical Planning Services if you apply for a pre-paid funeral plan or make a pre-paid funeral plan enquiry

 - To keep the full details until the account has been paid in full.
 Thereafter, or 3 months after the funeral (whichever is later), except of summary client record copies which are kept securely in a locked place and in electronic copy in our internal system on our secure server.